-Category A: All desktop computers that do not meet the definition of either Category B or Category C below are considered under Category A for ENERGY STAR qualification.
+Category B: Category B is the default category for all desktops.
+All desktop computers that do not meet the requirements of Category A above will be considered under Category B for ENERGY STAR qualification.
+Desktops in Category B often share the following set of common features: